 This data protection regulation extends the scope of the law to all companies, even foreign companies, who are processing data of EU citizens and residents.
 The net effect will be to strengthen the rights of EU citizens and residents over their personal data and shift the responsibility of how data is collected, held and processed from the individual to the organisation.

 The regulation has real teeth with severe penalties, in some instances up to 4% of worldwide turnover.
-The regulation comes into effect on 25 May 2018, so the clock is ticking.
+The regulation came into effect on the 25th of May 2018, so the clock is ticking.
 You now have only a year to put systems in place to ensure your initial compliance with the regulation and your continued compliance into the future.

 There are three principal areas you will need to address to become compliant with the legislation: